Lithuania’s wonderful Vilnius offers a traveller so much that 7 days is not enough to experience everything!

 In early March for three days, Vilnius puts on a fair, which spills out from just about every corner of the Old Town.

 There are hundreds of stalls with handicrafts, goods, and folk art that craftsmen from all over the country have prepared during the winter.
 If you Google the fair, the information says the fair is in honour of the passing of St. Casimir – the patron Saint of Lithuania.

 Of course, the food stalls won’t disappoint and you’ll get to try much of Lithuania’s delicious local cuisine for cheaper prices than in any restaurant.

 Divulge in the many on-site grilling of sausages, juicy meats, and pork taking place all day.
 With the constant aroma lingering around your nostrils, you can’t but help want to eat everything in sight!

 The fair’s trademark “verbos” is a representative of Kazuiko Muge, which is colourful staffs made of dried flowers and herbs, heart-shaped honey cookies with popular Lithuanian names inscribed on them.

-Fresh bagel necklaces are hanging up everywhere throughout the fair; and especially around the necks of locals, typically in a festive mood and clasping a hot beverage of some sort.
+Fresh bagel necklaces are hanging up everywhere throughout the fair.
+And, especially around the necks of locals, typically in a festive mood whilst clasping a hot beverage of some sort.

 Having never heard or read about this fair, we nearly missed it.
-Thankfully, Valdus’ excitement (apartment’s owner) was so intoxicating that this persuaded us to stay for the whole fair.
+Thankfully, Valdus’ excitement (apartment owner) was so intoxicating that this persuaded us to stay for the whole fair.
 Sadly, his apartment is booked out for this weekend so had to move to another apartment.
-So glad we stayed as the fair is fantastic and very worthwhile.

 Paneriai Day Trip